threatcl/threatcl/README.md

 ## Overview

+There are many different ways in which a threat model can be documented.
+From a simple text file, to more in-depth word documents, to fully instrumented threat models in a centralised solution.
+Two of the most valuable attributes of a threat model are being able to clearly document the threats, and to be able to drive valuable change.

+`hcltm` aims to provide a DevOps-first approach to documenting a [system threat model](https://owasp.org/www-community/Threat_Modeling) by focusing on the following goals:

+* Simple text-file format
+* Simple cli-driven user experience
+* Integration into version control systems (VCS)

 This repository is the home of the `hcltm` cli software.
-The `hcltm` [spec](spec.hcl) is based on [HCL2](https://github.com/hashicorp/hcl/tree/hcl2) and allows practitioners to define a system threat model in HCL, for example.
+The `hcltm` [spec](spec.hcl) is based on [HCL2](https://github.com/hashicorp/hcl/tree/hcl2), HashiCorp's Configuration Language, which aims to be "_pleasant to read and write for humans, and a JSON-based variant that is easier for machines to generate and parse_".
+Combining the `hcltm` cli software and the `hcltm` spec allows practitioners to define a system threat model in HCL, for example:

 ```hcl
 threatmodel "Tower of London" {